 The college 5-Year Technology Plan, Goal 6 - Support Distance Learning, task 6.3, ensures that a dedicated server and other necessary computer equipment are maintained and updated to support distance learning.
 This task ensures the integrity of all PCC distance learning courses and ensures that all distance learning students have access to the same PCC courses offered online.
 The college utilizes the Moodle course management system to house all distance learning online courses.
 Once students are officially registered to an online course, user names and passwords are required to access the online course site.
-Faculty teaching online courses are also required the same to access the online course site.
-The college through the same Moodle course management system makes online courses available to students at the main campus and also at the Yap state campus.
-All college online courses are accessible to PCC online students anywhere in the world given they have an Internet connection.
+Faculty teaching online courses are also required the same to access the online courses site.
+The college through the same Moodle course management system makes online courses are accessible to PCC online students anywhere in the world given they have an Internet connection.
 The Moodle server is protected by a network firewall and antivirus program to ensure the safety and security of its contents.
 Additionally, all distance learning courses are backed up daily on the server and external drives to ensure security and safety of data.
 [3.73]